-Our environmental policy is an area we take very seriously.
-We have made great progress in recent years in becoming increasingly responsible and we are continuing our commitment to make progress in all areas of our charity.
+Our approach to environmental issues is something we take very seriously.
+We have taken great strides in recent years towards becoming increasingly responsible, and we are continuing our commitment to progress in all areas of our charity.

-At a more tangible level a good example of our progress is our electricity usage – all our electricity requirements at HTB Church are met from 100 per cent renewable sources supplied by a company that has won many prizes and plaudits for its environmental and ethically-led work.
+At a more tangible level, a good example of our progress is our electricity usage – all our electricity requirements at HTB Church are met from 100 per cent renewable sources supplied by a company that has won many prizes and plaudits for its ethically-led environmental work.

-Our consumables (disposable cups, plates, cutlery etc) that are used at all our Sunday services and other church events are sourced from a supplier that specialises in biodegradable, carbon neutral products.
-More generally all our tea and coffee is Fair Trade.
+The consumables (disposable cups, plates, cutlery etc) used at all our Sunday services and other church events are sourced from a supplier that specialises in biodegradable, carbon neutral products.
+More generally, all our tea and coffee is Fair Trade.

 In our offices we have installed a heat recovery system; we use recycled materials (including our printer/copier paper) and have a comprehensive policy for paper, plastic and metal recycling (including battery and technical equipment).
-We have integrated printer/scanner/fax/copiers with default double side, black and white printing.
-Even our photocopier supplier has a carbon offset clause in their contract.
+We have integrated printer/scanner/fax/copiers with default double sided, black and white printing.
+Even our photocopier supplier has a carbon offset clause in its contract.